Quick Summary

 Sociologists use rational and qualitative methods to build media theories.
 They study how media and social structure are related.

 Sociologists are vital for urban planning.
 Within the scope of sociology in India, they use their knowledge and tools to address social realities.
-They can collect and present information clearly.
+They can collect and present information.
 Sociologists also collaborate with urban administrative planners to improve public infrastructure.

 Sociologists are helpful in the public health sector.
 They study inequality, poverty, and power imbalance.
 Sociologists also help spot social variations in illness and health status.
 They then prepare frameworks to make healthcare available to everyone.
-The scope of sociology in India in nursing is also wide.
+The scope of sociology in nursing extends beyond patient care, helping professionals understand social factors that influence health and recovery.

 Recent trends in public health research have opened up more job options.
 Insurance providers also often hire graduates from this field.

 Sociology graduates have great interpersonal skills.
 Their education qualifies them for HR jobs.
-Job roles can vary from hiring, training, safety, etc. HR personnel gives information about benefits offered by the company.
+Job roles can vary from hiring, training, and safety, etc. HR personnel give information about the benefits offered by the company.
 They also handle the relevant paperwork for these processes.

 Criminal sociology is a novel career.
 It studies how this subject is linked with criminal behaviour.
 Jobs include legal advisory, community development, prison officers, etc. Social workers also run various prison reform programs.
 They work with criminal psychologists to run such programs.